Santa Teresa, Costa Rica

 Curu Wildlife Refuge

-Curú National Wildlife Refuge is located on the southern Nicoya Peninsula.
+Curu is located on the south of Nicoya Peninsula.
 The area has abundant wildlife and hosts one of the most beautiful beaches and protected bays on the Peninsula.
-It offers easy access to seeing some of the most sought-after species such as White-faced Monkeys, Spider Monkeys, Scarlet Macaws, White-tailed Deer, Collared Peccary, Coati, Raccoons, Coyotes, Iguanas, and hundreds of species of tropical and migratory birds.
-Curú is an example of a successful sustainable development program.
-It is managed sustainably to produce a profit and local employment while also protecting its threatened and endangered forested habitats such as mangroves, tropical moist and dry forests, and coral reefs.
+It offers access to seeing some of the most sought-after species such as White-faced monkeys, Spider monkeys, Scarlet macaws, White-tailed deer, Collared Peccary, Coati, raccoons, coyotes, iguanas and hundreds of species of tropical and migratory birds.

 Barra Honda Caves

-Barra Honda’s main attraction is a large, intricate system of limestone caverns.
-The nearly flat mesa of the Barra Honda consists of a former coral reef dating back over 60 million years.
+Barra Honda's main attraction is a large, intricate system of limestone caverns.
+It consists of a former coral reef dating back over 60 million years.
 Tectonic faulting uplifted it from its former seabed and rains created underground waterways.
-The constant dropping of rainwater on calcium carbonate has then created these underground art galleries – fancies of nature slowly grown over millenniums of years.

-In the same direction as Cabo Blanco is another laid-back beach town called Montezuma.
-There is a large waterfall, a zip-line course and more scenic beaches.
-The small town also has its own array of little shops and restaurants.
+Another laid-back beach town home to the famous Montezuma waterfall and beautiful scenic beaches.
+The town has its own array of little shops and restaurants.

-The best place for snorkeling in Santa Teresa is Tortuga Island.
-This day trip location is about 45 minutes by boat from the Santa Teresa area and will give you the chance to swim and snorkel in azure waters.
-It’s a nice break from the strong currents and rocky coast of many Santa Teresa beaches.
+In just 45 minutes by boat from Santa Teresa you will arrive to the best spot for snorkeling: Isla Tortuga.
+It will be a nice break from the strong currents and rocky coast of many Santa Teresa beaches.

 Location and Map